uqbar-project/wollok-lsp-ide/README.md

 - Build an internal cache and detect small changes, in order to avoid calling wollok-ts all the time
 -----
 - Develop an autocomplete tool (and conect with WollokDOC)
-- Develop Quick fixs & Refactors
+- Develop Quick fixes & Refactors
-- Develop a Dinamic Diagram view
+- Develop a Dynamic Diagram view
 - Develop a Type system
 - Develop a Wollok Game view
 - Develop a formatter (based on AST, too)